 According to the Illinois Poison Center, your risk of carbon monoxide exposure increases by 43 percent during the winter.
-Even worse, the Forsyth, IL area has a history of carbon monoxide problems that includes multiple deaths in the home and workplace.
+Carbon monoxide can be extremely dangerous, and many carbon monoxide-related deaths have been reported both in the home and workplace.

 To avoid problems with carbon monoxide, you first need to know what can cause them:

 - Central Heating Systems

 If any of these appliances use gas, oil, coal, or wood fuel, you’ll need to monitor carbon monoxide levels in your home on a regular basis.

 Monitoring Your Family: What Are the Symptoms of Exposure?

 Symptoms of excessive exposure can vary from barely noticeable to deadly.
 A few things to look out for include:

 - Shortness of Breath

 Monitor Your Home: Using a Carbon Monoxide Detector